alejandrocrx/leetcode_problems_study/README.md

-# LeetCode Problems in Java

-## 62. Unique Paths

-Using dynamic programming, we initialize a 2d array and fill the array with its base cases.
+# Arrays (Sliding Window, Kadane's Algorithm)

+## 209. Minimum Size Subarray Sum

+Sliding Window

+## 152. Maximum Product Subarray

+Using kadane's algorithm O(n), time O(1) space, we keep track of the maximum product subarray and we traverse the array from left to right and right to left.

+# DFS

 ## 46. Permutations

 Using depth-first search, we add each combination and at the end, we remove the last item in the list.

-## 152. Maximum Product Subarray

-Using kadane's algorithm O(n), time O(1) space, we keep track of the maximum product subarray and we traverse the array from left to right and right to left.

-## 70. Climbing Stairs

-Using dynamic programming, similar to the fibonacci sequence, we initialize an array of size n+1 with base cases dp[0] = 1 and dp[1] = 1.

-## 198. House Robber

-We traverse the array from right to left, keeping track of the maximum value.
-We use two pointers.

 ## 17. Letter Combinations of a Phone Number